 From the Certificates page, you can generate, import, view, and delete Identity Certificates, as well as select the default Identity Certificate.
 You can also import, view, and delete CA Certificates.

 To open the Certificates page:

-1. On the Administration page, click Security on the navigation bar and Certificates on the sidebar.
+1. To generate a Self-signed Certificate or a Certificate Signing Request (CSR):On the Administration page, click Security on the navigation bar and Certificates on the sidebar.